ahkim76/powerlifting-performance-tracker/README.md

 Coming soon once project is complete :o

 ## Development
 This full-stack project was made within 3 stages.
-In the first stage, I created the basic console-based application.
-In the second stage, I learned how to use JavaFX, created FXML user interfaces, and integrated them to the program, going from console to GUI.
+In the first stage, I created the basic console-based application with only Java.
+In the second stage, I learned how to use JavaFX, created FXML + CSS user interfaces with SceneBuilder, and integrated them to the program, going from console to GUI.
 In the third (current) stage, I am learning the basics of MySQL, ORMLite, and Spring Boot in order to create a database and back-end server.